sergio-gomez/Radalib/radalib-README.txt

 folders or directories:

    radalib
-   radalib\source
+   radalib/source
-   radalib\test
+   radalib/test
-   radalib\tools
+   radalib/tools
-   radalib\compiled
+   radalib/compiled
-   radalib\maintenance
+   radalib/maintenance

 Their contents are:

 - radalib
     Root of Radalib, containing README.txt, LICENSE.txt, version and howto files.

-- radalib\source
+- radalib/source
     All the packages which form the library, and scripts for their compilation.

-- radalib\test
+- radalib/test
     Test programs for most of the packages in the source folder, each one with a script for its compilation and execution, and some test data files.

-- radalib\tools
+- radalib/tools
     Programs which take advantage of the source packages, mainly for the analysis of complex networks.
 There are also scripts for their compilation and execution, and test data files.

-- radalib\compiled
+- radalib/compiled
     Object files obtained from the compilation of the source packages.
 By default, they are for Windows; they need to be rebuilt when working in other platforms.

-- radalib\maintenance
+- radalib/maintenance
     Scripts to simplify the upgrade and installation of Radalib in the different platforms.